-As a local governor, you will be expected to attend meetings of the full Local Governing Body (LGB) and any committee to which you are assigned and visit the school for monitoring purposes or to support the school leadership.
-LGBs will also usually allocate oversight for a specific area (eg Health & Safety, Pupil Premium, Special Educational Needs) to individual governors.
+As a local governor, you will be expected to attend meetings of the Local Governance Committee (LGC) and visit the school for monitoring purposes or to support the school leadership.
+LGCs will also usually allocate oversight for a specific area (eg Health & Safety, Pupil Premium, Special Educational Needs) to individual governors.
 It is important that governors undertake regular training to help them make an effective contribution to the work of the governing board and to stay abreast of changes in the world of education.

 The different categories of governors in St Benet’s academies are as follows:

 |Trust appointed||Governors from the local community appointed by the Trustees||6-10|